-We pass Banks and Mountaindale, pass Manning and Buxton, and also pass several clear cut forest hillsides.
-The stark slopes rise up decimated and barren, strewn trunks and branches left behind in a giant trash heap on the ex-forest floor.
+We pass Banks and Mountaindale, pass Manning and Buxton, and also several clear cut forest hillsides.
+The stark slopes rise up decimated and barren, strewn trunks and branches left in a giant trash heap on the ex-forest floor.
 The gaping wounds are a battlefield where all was lost, a neglected cemetery.

 These sad commercially-owned memorials to our bottomless need for houses and paper stand witness while we ignore the effects on habitat, erosion, water cycle, climate change, and really, the entire ecosystem.
 In spite of replanting efforts, the cycle continues, and generations of harm cover the area, rippling outward toward the people and animals who live here.

 But happily on this day, I learn that there are creative people with better ideas working on solutions.

 Driving through dense forests, we turn in at a mailbox marking a narrow driveway, as if it’s just another home on a road.
 I glumly don rain pants and jacket, hat, scarf, gloves, not so sure about tromping through the woods in the cold falling rain.
 A short walk down a gravel path opens up to a small paradise, a happier looking woods, in stark contrast to those clear-cut forests we passed.
 Tucked alongside the Tillamook State Forest, Hyla Woods is densely green and alive, and I am immediately appreciative for the work that goes on in this small demonstration forest.

 As we come upon a few outbuildings, a fire pit, and a cozy cabin, a small group of people and an enormous pot of chili and fixings await on the front porch, gathering us in, warming us as we gear up for a soggy slog into the woods.
 (Can you tell I’m not an Oregonian?)
 We are all here to celebrate and honor the annual return of the Coho Salmon to the stream where they were born.